brylevkirill/notes/interesting recent papers.md

   - `video` <https://facebook.com/nipsfoundation/videos/1554594181298482?t=1838> (Abbeel)
   - `notes` <http://www.shortscience.org/paper?bibtexKey=journals/corr/1710.03641>
   - `code` <https://github.com/openai/robosumo>

-#### ["Rapid Learning or Feature Reuse?
-Towards Understanding the Effectiveness of MAML"](https://arxiv.org/abs/1909.09157) Raghu, Raghu, Bengio, Vinyals
-  `ANIL` `MAML`
->	"MAML consists of two optimization loops, with the outer loop finding a meta-initialization, from which the inner loop can efficiently learn new tasks.
-A fundamental open question remains -- is the effectiveness of MAML due to the meta-initialization being primed for rapid learning (large, efficient changes in the representations) or due to feature reuse, with the meta initialization already containing high quality features?
-We investigate this question, via ablation studies and analysis of the latent representations, finding that feature reuse is the dominant factor.
-This leads to the ANIL (Almost No Inner Loop) algorithm, a simplification of MAML where we remove the inner loop for all but the (task-specific) head of a MAML-trained network.
-ANIL matches MAML's performance on benchmark few-shot image classification and RL and offers computational improvements over MAML.
-We further study the precise contributions of the head and body of the network, showing that performance on the test tasks is entirely determined by the quality of the learned features, and we can remove even the head of the network (the NIL algorithm)."

 #### ["Meta-Learning and Universality: Deep Representations and Gradient Descent Can Approximate Any Learning Algorithm"](https://arxiv.org/abs/1710.11622) Finn, Levine
   `MAML`